Material-Blazor/CompressedStaticFiles.AspNet/README.md

 ## Acknowledgements

-This solution is based upon a clone of https://github.com/AnderssonPeter/CompressedStaticFiles.

-Which was based upon @neyromant from the following issue https://github.com/aspnet/Home/issues/1584#issuecomment-227455026.
+This solution is developed from a clone of [AnderssonPeter/CompressedStaticFiles](https://github.com/AnderssonPeter/CompressedStaticFiles), which was based upon work by [@neyromant](https://github.com/neyromant) from the following issue [ASP.NET Issue #1584](https://github.com/aspnet/Home/issues/1584#issuecomment-227455026).

+We built this cloned project because:

+- We wanted to update to the currently supported version of .NET;
+- To make some refinements that were to our taste; and
+- To add MSBuild code to the [example CSPROJ file](https://github.com/Material-Blazor/CompressedStaticFiles.AspNetCore/blob/main/CompressedStaticFiles.Example/CompressedStaticFiles.Example.csproj#L37) to build Brotli and Gzip compressed CSS and JS files, using a method contributed by [SQL-MisterMagoo](https://github.com/SQL-MisterMagoo).